 Location: Lighthouse Theatre Studio (upstairs) with lunch in the Foyer.

-Length: Each session runs for 1 hour (with 30 minutes for book signings between sessions).
+Length: Each session runs for 1 hour (with added 30 minutes for book signings between sessions).

 Price: From $12-18 for single sessions or $65 for the VIP Day Pass including the Get Lit Lunch with guest author.